ARL-UTEP-OC/ecel/README.md

 Run `./ecel_gui` to execute ECEL.
 This will invoke the main GUI and a clickable status icon will appear in the task bar.

 ## Windows Excecution
 Run `ecel_gui.bat` to execute ECEL.
 This will invoke the main GUI.
 Currently, the status icon is not functional for windows.
-Before the first invocation, run the install.bat script to ensure nmap/tshark are added to the %path%.
+Before the first invocation, run the install.bat script to ensure nmap/tshark are added to the %path% variable.

 ## Plugins